 Here, $\operatorname{erf}$ is the Gauss error function, $c = 0.4$ is the center of the segment, R = 0.2 is the width (radius), and $r = 0.05$ determines the rise rate from zero.
 This function is continuous with a single jump discontinuity at the first derivative (due to the absolute value).
 The function, the particular segment where we want the eigenvalues to be preserved, and the ideal filter described above are presented in Figure~\ref{fig:filter_func}.

 We approximate $F$ of~\eqref{eqn:filter_func} using three functions: the output of our optimization, the AAA rational approximation, and the minimax polynomial, as obtained by the Remez algorithm.
-The two rational approximations are of type $(10,10)$ and the polynomial is of degree $20$.
-Figure~\ref{fig:filter_app} presents the approximations, and in particular, Figure~\ref{fig:filter_app1} shows the functions.
-In Figure~\ref{fig:filter_app2} we present the corresponding error rates, which in uniform norm are $0.0083$, $0.0062$, and $0.0948$ for the optimization, AAA, and Remez's polynomial, respectively.
+The two rational approximations are of type $(10,10)$, and the polynomial is of degree $20$.
+Figure~\ref{fig:filter_app} presents the approximations; in particular, Figure~\ref{fig:filter_app1} shows the functions.
+In Figure~\ref{fig:filter_app2}, we present the corresponding error rates, which in uniform norm are $0.0083$, $0.0062$, and $0.0948$ for the optimization, AAA, and Remez's polynomial, respectively.
 For our optimization, we set the upper bound $u$ of~\eqref{eqn:bounded} to be $1000$.
-The AAA approximation, on the other hand, introduces $C_r$ value of about $2.6 \times 10^9$.
-The two denominators are depicted in Figure~\ref{fig:filter_app3}.
-As we will see next, the huge change in the denominator of the AAA approximation plays a significant role when applying the rational approximation to matrices.
+The AAA approximation, on the other hand, gives a $C_r$ value of about $2.6 \times 10^9$.
+The two denominators are given in Figure~\ref{fig:filter_app3}.
+As we will see next, the change in the denominator of the AAA approximation plays a significant role when applying the rational approximation to matrices.

-As the approximations are established, we proceed and apply them on a matrix.
-We construct a $100 \times 100$ matrix as follows: we randomly select an orthogonal matrix $Q$ and use a diagonal matrix $D$ with Chebyshev nodes as its diagonal values.
-Then we form $A = QDQ^\ast$ and $F(A) = QF(D)Q^\ast$ where $F$ is the function~\eqref{eqn:filter_func} and $F(D)$ is understood as applying the function on the diagonal element-wise.
-Each of the above approximations for $F$ will approximate $F(A)$ when applied to $A$.
-Both spectra of $A$ and $F(A)$ are presented in Figure~\ref{fig:hist}.
+After demonstrating the rational approximations, we apply them to a matrix.
+In this example, we construct a $100 \times 100$ matrix by randomly selecting an orthogonal matrix $Q$ and using a diagonal matrix $D$ to form $A = QDQ^\ast$.
+Here, we select $D$ as a diagonal matrix with Chebyshev nodes as its values.
+Note that $F(A) = QF(D)Q^\ast$ where $F$ is the function given in~\eqref{eqn:filter_func} and $F(D)$ is understood as applying the function on the diagonal element-wise.
+Each approximation of $F$ will approximate $F(A)$ when applied to $A$.
+The specific evaluations of the rational polynomials and Remez's polynomial are done using the Horner method, followed by an LU-based inversion for the rational functions.
+We note that this evaluation method is not optimal as the degree increases, such as, e.g., the Paterson-Stockmeyer~\cite{fasi2019optimality}, but sufficient for our demonstration. \nir{The algebraic multiplicity of the eigenvalues of both $A$ and $F(A)$ are presented in Figure~\ref{fig:hist}}.

 For each approximation $s$ of $F$, we measure its relative error by the Frobenius norm, that is